sbudaev/AHA-R1/simulation/RESULTS.md

   self-awareness of the agents (their ability to assess and predict their emotional state) does not preclude evolutionary optimization.**

-- **Evolutionary adaptation of the agents in these conditions involve more efficient capture of food items, avoidance of predators and avoidance of conspecifics (reducing food competition).**
+- **Evolutionary adaptation of the agents in these conditions involves more efficient capture of food items, avoidance of predators and avoidance of conspecifics (reducing food competition).**